-Often times, you just don’t know what to say.
+Often while anxious you just don’t know what to say.
 So in preparation, practice some opening scripts and questions.
 Practice these in your mirror.
-Try it as much as you need.
-So the lines will just fall out of your mouth when you need them.
+Try it so much the lines will just fall out of your mouth.
 Go full Mr. Miyagi on yourself.
 Practice this shit a 1000 times, not fully knowing why.
 Wax on, wax off!
 Do it until it becomes second nature.

 “Hi, how are you?”

 “Hi, I don’t believe we have met”

 “I am [player 1], nice to meet you [player 2]”